ninanrh/PUI2017_dcr346/HW5_dcr346/README.md

 Worked on most of it with Emily, Rebbeca, Matt and Sarah.
 Did the samples plotting by my own.

 ## Assignment 2: Compare Tests for Goodness of fit
-Worked with Emily and Rebbeca.
+Worked with Emily, Rebbeca and Matt.

 Setting the narray was a bit challenging but the plots 'explained' themselves that we needed to sort the narray first.